Farmaan02/CivicSense/GITHUB_PREPARE_SUMMARY.md

 # GitHub Preparation Summary

-This document summarizes the steps taken to prepare the CivicSense project for GitHub.
+This document summarizes the steps taken to prepare the CivicPulse project for GitHub.

 ## Files Created for GitHub Repository